iotaledger/iota-wiki/internal/learn/iota-token/staking-iota.md

     - The yearly inflation of the Assembly supply is set to 8%.
 This inflation rate is planned to be reduced over the years by community governance decisions.
     - The final mechanism of how this distribution will happen is not yet published.

-2. Reward Assembly stakers to secure the Assembly chains by staking their ASMB tokens with a Validator.
+2. Reward Assembly stakers to secure the Assembly chains by staking their ASMB tokens with a validator.
     - This mechanism is crucial to the security and functionality of the Assembly smart contract chains.
 Validators processing the code executed in the IOTA smart contract chains deployed in Assembly are required to deposit Assembly tokens as a security bond in the Assembly Root chain smart contract.
 This stake deposited by validators is used as a security bond to grant a validator access to a smart contract chains validator committee.
 The higher the stake a validator can offer as a security deposit, the more likely this validator will be chosen to secure high-value smart contract chains.
 Those chains will likely be more profitable for the validator, so the incentive to deposit more stakes as a security deposit in Assembly is very high.
 You can read details of that mechanism [here](https://blog.assembly.sc/meet-assembly-2-validators-and-committees/).
-    - A Validator must always deposit a certain amount of tokens that he owns himself but can additionally use tokens that Assembly tokens holders deposited to the validator.
+    - A validator must always deposit a certain amount of tokens that he owns himself but can additionally use tokens that Assembly tokens holders deposited to the validator.
     - As this described mechanism of using delegated stake increases the total security bond a validator can offer, the validators will most likely be willing to pay a part of their earned profits to the Assembly holders who deposited their tokens to the validator.
     - This involves a potential risk, as a deposited stake in the Assembly root chain contract can be partially or fully slashed if the validator acts maliciously.
 But, besides this small theoretical risk, delegating stake to a validator will also offer higher rewards for Assembly stakers, as a share of the validators profit will be distributed to the stakers that delegate the stake to the validator.